kittoh/blog/README.md

-# xss_post
+# This is kittoh's Blog

-What is Cross-site Scripting and Why Developers Should Know This
+1. What is Cross-site Scripting and Why Developers Should Know This